k-fos/pycityschools-analysis/README.md

     - #### Math and reading scores by grade

+        The math and reading scores rendered a `NaN` in the 9th grade column for Thomas High School.

     - #### Scores by school spending

             Note: when the dataframe is formatted, all numbers remained the same

         ###### before and after